vkomolov/cv-app-js/README.md

 This cv app is made as a trial version to render the page dynamically on the Client from the simple JSON file, which is fetched from the server, when the empty page is already rendered.
-<br>We`ll try to do without React, but follow some of the principles
-and features of the page formation and operations with the data.
-<br>Resembling React, we`ll use Classes, which shall comprise
-the logic and the markup/styles of the App.
-<br>Each Class can return the HTMLElement as a component | container.
-<br>Finally, bundled in the App container, which will be appended in to
-the '#root' DOM Element;

 ## Task:
+- To avoid using React, but follow the principles and features of the page formation and operations with the data.
+- Resembling React, to implement Classes, which shall comprise the logic and the markup/styles of the App.
+- Each Class can return the HTMLElement as a component | container.
+- Finally, bundled in the App container, which will be appended in to the '#root' DOM Element;
 - No hardcoded names and elements UI:
 All UI elements (lists, paragraphs, filters) and the content should be rendered according to the JSON data;